Don’t drink another glass of lemon water before reading this!

 Too much of anything is a bad thing.

-Due to lemon’s acidic nature, it corrodes our teeth structure in a prolonged consumption and destroy the natural protective layer of our teeth (enamel).
-We are not discouraging you from drinking lemon water but consume it with moderation.
+Due to lemon’s acidic nature, it corrodes our tooth structure through prolonged consumption and destroys the natural protective layer of our teeth (enamel).
+We are not discouraging you from drinking lemon water, but consume it in moderation.

 Take note of a few things during and after drinking lemon water.